kubernetes/community/contributors/devel/sig-testing/testing.md

 Find out more about [other commands][prow-cmds] you can use to interact with prow through GitHub comments.

 ### Troubleshooting a failure
-Click on `Details` and look at the [`gubernator`](gubernator.k8s.io/) output for the test.
+Click on `Details` to look at artifacts produced by the test and the cluster under test, to help you debug the failure.
+These artifacts include:
+- test results
+- metadata on the test run (including versions of binaries used, test duration)
+- output from tests that have failed
+- build log showing the full test run
+- logs from the cluster under test (k8s components such as kubelet and apiserver, possibly other logs such as etcd and kernel)
+- junit xml files
+- test coverage files

 If the failure seems unrelated to the change you're submitting:
 - Is it a flake?
-  - Check if an issue has already been opened for that flake
+  - Check if a GitHub issue is already open for that flake
     - If not, open a new one (like [this example][new-issue-example]) and [label it `kind/flake`][kind/flake]
+    - If yes, any help troubleshooting and resolving it is very appreciated.
+Look at [Helping with known flakes](#helping-with-known-flakes) for how to do it.
   - Run [`/retest`][retest] on your PR to re-trigger the tests

-- Is it a failure that shouldn't be happening (in other words, is the test expectation now wrong)
+- Is it a failure that shouldn't be happening (in other words; is the test expectation now wrong)?
   - Get in touch with the SIG that your PR is labeled after
-    - preferably as a comment on your PR, by tagging the [github team][k-teams] (for example a [reviewers team for the SIG][k-teams-review])
+    - preferably as a comment on your PR, by tagging the [GitHub team][k-teams] (for example a [reviewers team for the SIG][k-teams-review])
     - write your reasoning as to why you think the test is now outdated and should be changed
     - if you don't get a response in 24 hours, engage with the SIG on their channel on the [Kubernetes slack](http://slack.k8s.io/) and/or attend one of the [SIG meetings][sig-meetings] to ask for input.